|In Memory of|

 as his sole legatee, on 29 December 191815.

 Hattie, his widow, continued to live in Beeston for most of her life, for some time at 24 Evelyn Street with her married daughter's family.
-She appears to have died in Loughborough in 1967, aged 85.15.
+She died in 1967, aged 8516.

 1The photograph of the Vis-en-Artois Memorial is from the Commonwealth War Graves Commission website. (http://www.cwgc.org)